5 Things That Cause Vaginal Itching

 To avoid any adverse effects, it’s a good idea to wash your vaginal region with warm water and a gentle soap that helps maintain your natural pH balance.
 Avoid using any deodorants or powders marketed for this part of the body.

-3. ShavingShaving and other hair removal techniques can trigger an allergic reaction in the sensitive skin around the vagina, so it’s not surprising that after shaving you might experience mild to severe itching.
+3. ShavingShaving and other hair removal techniques can trigger an allergic reaction in the sensitive skin around the vagina.
+Consequently, a cause of vaginal itching.
+And so, it’s not surprising that after shaving you might experience mild to severe itching.

 To prevent this problem, use an ointment to soothe the irritation and try to shave only once every two to three weeks.